AndyWalker81/pands-problem-sheet/README.md

 define function: n is the number inputted by user, and the number iterations to run a is initially the number inputted by the user - initally this is used as the first guess each time an iteration is run, the result of the previous guess is used to make the answer for n more accurate

+9/3/21
+Uploaded program for Week 7 task - es.py
+A program that reads in a text file and outputs the number of e's it contains It was not specified in task instructions whether to include capital E's Decision made to count and return both e's and E's separately and also return the total The program takes the filename from an argument on the command line